Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 An Era is defined as a “a period marked by distinctive character or reckoned from a fixed point or event”.
 So does that sum up Jawbone’s latest Bluetooth headset, the “Era”?
+If you want to take a look at a more intense pair of headphones, check out how Plantronics introduces military grade Bluetooth headset: Explorer 370.

 The Era’s power switch and LED status light hidden beneath the rubber nub to show battery life and pairing status